Evening Adult Classes

 Classes begin with 1A (complete beginners) and move up to 4E (advanced conversation).
 Classes are advance by letters within numbered levels (1A, 1B, 1C, 2A, 2B, etc.).
 If you are completely new to the German Language, then you would sign up for 1A.
 If you have some prior knowledge of German, then we recommend you take our self-scored Placement Test to get an idea of what level you should start with.
 Please note, however, that if you discover it is too basic or too advanced, you may move up or down a level within the same semester at no additional charge.

 If classes are cancelled due to inclement weather or other unforeseen circumstances, each student will be notified via phone and email as early as possible.
-At the next meeting, the teacher and students will then decide when to reschedule the missed class.
+At the next meeting, the instructor and students will then decide when to reschedule the missed class.

 At this time, the German Society does not offer any sort of language proficiency certification testing.
 If you are applying for a job or program that requires a certificate of proficiency, please check the Goethe Institute's website.
 If you've taken German classes with the Society and need an official letter stating the amount and level of German instruction you've received here, please contact the office.